menu

 Demographics

-Old Fort is a very ethnically-diverse town.
 The people who call Old Fort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Fort residents report their race to be White.
-Old Fort also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.16% of the town’s residents.
-Important ancestries of people in Old Fort include German, English, Irish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Old Fort include German, Irish, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Old Fort is English.
 Other important languages spoken here include Polish and African languages.